api-platform/docs/core/serialization.md

 It is simple to specify what groups to use in the API system:

-1. Add the `normalizationContext` and `denormalizationContext` annotation properties to the `@ApiResource` annotation, and specify which groups to use.
+1. Add the normalization context and denormalization context attributes to the resource, and specify which groups to use.
 Here you see that we add `read` and `write`, respectively.
 You can use any group names you wish.
-2. Apply the `@Groups` annotation to properties in the object.
+2. Apply the groups to properties in the object.

+[codeSelector]
 ```php
 <?php
 // api/src/Entity/Book.php